 From the above numbers, one can deduce that in young adult males, Finasteride will result in estradiol levels rising from say around 35 pg/ml to around 40 pg/ml (i.e., 15 percent increase).
 This finding makes me a bit more comfortable in continuing to take Finasteride.
 I also vaguely remember taking a blood test in the past in which one of the measurements was for prolactin, and my levels were normal despite my taking Finasteride 1.25 mg every two days at the time.
 Abnormal levels of prolactin indicate that something is wrong with your testosterone and/or estrogen levels (for both men and women).

 Finasteride and Testosterone

 Finasteride reduces the conversion of testosterone to dihydrotestosterone (DHT), resulting in higher levels of circulating testosterone.
 According to the earlier mentioned Merck brochure on Propecia, Finasteride also increases circulating testosterone levels by 15%.
 Considering that men start to lose testosterone levels starting in their 20s, this is perhaps not such a bad thing.
 In fact an increasing number of older people take testosterone supplementation, and the most famous example is the incredible 77 year old Dr. Jeffry Life.
-I am very surprised that this man is still alive despite injecting himself with testosterone at a relatively old age.
-Also see Dr. Life’s before and after photos.

 Note that testosterone supplementation is a very controversial subject, and I would not try it.
 High levels of testosterone are linked to death from heart attacks.
 I also think I am getting more adult acne due to taking Finasteride, although I am not 100 percent certain about that.
 Many hair loss forum members have wondered if the slight increase in testosterone when on Finasteride helps one gain a bit more muscle mass when working out.
 Also see this page for ranges on average and free testosterone levels in men and women.